Atari DOS: SpartaDOS X

 A more sophisticated version of SpartaDOS, which strongly resembles MS-DOS in its look and feel.
 It was shipped on a 64 KB ROM cartridge.

 RealDOS

-A SpartaDOS compatible DOS (in fact, a renamed version of SpartaDOS 3.x, due to legal reasons).
+A SpartaDOS compatible DOS (in fact, a renamed version of SpartaDOS 3.x, for legal reasons).

-RealDOS is Shareware by Stephen J. Carden and Ken Ames.
+RealDOS is shareware by Stephen J. Carden and Ken Ames.

 BW-DOS

-A SpartaDOS compatible DOS, the last version 1.30 was released in December 1995.
+A SpartaDOS compatible DOS.
 It has a much lower memory footprint compared to the original SpartaDOS and does not use the RAM under the ROM of XL/XE machines, allowing it to be used on the older Atari 400/800 models.

-BW-DOS is Freeware by Jiří Bernasek.
+BW-DOS is freeware by Jiří Bernasek.
+The last version 1.30 was released in December 1995.

+Since then, Holger Janz has worked with Jiří Bernasek to release BW-DOS 1.4, and in January 2025, BW-DOS 1.5 was released.

 XDOS

-XDOS is Freeware by Stefan Dorndorf.
+XDOS is freeware by Stefan Dorndorf.

+LiteDOS

+Minimalistic DOS for Atari, supporting files formats of various other systems, such as files of Atari DOS and MyDOS.
+Freeware by Sijmen Schouten.

 Disk formats

 A number of different formats existed for Atari disks.
 Atari DOS 2.0S, single-sided, single-density disk had 720 sectors divided into 40 tracks.
 After formatting, 707 sectors were free.
 Each 128-byte sector used the last 3 bytes for housekeeping data (bytes used, file number, next sector), leaving 125 bytes for data.
 This meant each disk held 707 × 125 = 88,375 bytes of user data.

 The single-density disk holding a mere 88 KB per side remained the most popular Atari 8-bit disk format throughout the series' lifetime, and almost all commercial software continued to be sold in that format (or variants of it modified for copy protection), since it was compatible with all Atari-made disk drives.